 A while later, when things have cooled down - reevaluate desires from the moment, assess cooperation efforts with others, and compare the imagined future outcome at the time to the final outcome.
 If feeling anger on reappraisal, more strategies are available by clicking here.

-Set boundaries and limits on interactions with an emotionally triggering situation or personality.
+We can also benefit from setting boundaries and limits on interactions with an emotionally triggering situations or personalities.
 For more information on setting boundaries, click here.